max-te/barrels/README.md

 ## Overview

 Barrels packages Wine and Wine Mono ([Kron4ek builds](https://github.com/Kron4ek/Wine-Builds)) into a single compressed archives using the dwarfs filesystem.
-The main executable (`wine.run`) serves as both a Wine environment and a driver for creating and running application containers, allowing you to create portable Windows application packages that can run anywhere with just the driver and the application's `.dwarfs` container.
+The main executable (`barrels`) serves as both a Wine environment and a driver for creating and running application containers, allowing you to create portable Windows application packages that can run anywhere with just the driver and the application's `.dwarfs` container.

 ## Prerequisites